vannattd/241-Project/README.md

 Final Project by Logan Jaglowski and Dylan Vannatter

-Using Project and md5Hashes scripts along with some testing and test files.
+Using md5Hash scripts to test whether a file has been altered.